Last Updated: April 2, 2021

 This three-part series of pages helps you consider the topics that will help your organization succeed in the long run, including orderly meetings and finances that don't alienate people, handling conflict, balancing between negative and positive emphases, and selecting meaningful projects wisely.
 When you're full of enthusiasm, it's tough to hold some of that in reserve for tougher times, but that's exactly what is called for if you want a viable neighborhood association over many years.

 Be sure that the meetings are orderly.
 Be clear about who will preside over the meeting.
 The presiding person needs to encourage only one person speaking at a time, discourage side conversations, indicate some likely flow of the meeting, and politely interrupt people who talk too long.

 The chairperson also should command enough respect to call an end to unproductive discussions by postponing them to a future time, simply saying that enough discussion has occurred and calling for a vote, or assigning the matter to a committee.

-It's useful to prepare an agenda for each meeting.
+It is useful to prepare an agenda for each meeting.
 It gives the president a bit of permission to gently move the meeting back on course if topics not ripe for discussion or decision making are wasting time.
-Almost every neighborhood association includes at least one chronic complainer, and it is fairly common to have a person who becomes a real pest in trying to make the same point over and over, or to gripe about every possible neighborhood nuisance.
+Almost every neighborhood association includes at least one chronic complainer, and it is fairly common to have a person who becomes a real pest in trying to make the same point over and over, or who gripes about every possible neighborhood nuisance.